ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 	to use the concentrations of the NaFeEDTA forticant.
 This is because the concentration of elemental iron in flour is lower when the NaFeEDTA forticant is used compared to other forticants.

+  We assumed that the concentrations listed in the [Global-Fortification-Data-Exchange]_ represented miligrams of *elemental iron as NaFeEDTA* per kilogram of flour rather than miligrams of NaFeEDTA per kilogram of flour.
+While this was not explicitly stated on the [Global-Fortification-Data-Exchange]_, the available literature suggests that this is the measurement convention and is consistent with typical doses of iron via fortification using NaFeEDTA [Teshome-et-al-2017]_.

 [1] `Global Fortification Data Exchange <https://tinyurl.com/wka9mgh>`_